jsoysouvanh/Refureku/README.md

 All this process can be setup in a standalone executable which will be called before you code base is compiled (you can use CMake add_custom_target(...) and add_dependencies(...), or MSVC Build events), but as you could see, it could easily be integrated in an application as well.

 ## Getting started

-Requirements:
+### Requirements:
 - CMake 3.15.0+
 - A compatible compiler: MSVC 2017 / GCC8.0.0 / Clang 7.0.0 or newer.

+### Steps

 1. Pull the repository
 2. Update the RefurekuGenerator (Refureku/Generator/Source/main.cpp) according to your needs.
 You must at least:
-	- Add the Refureku include diretory as well as your project include directories as specified [here](#putting-all-3-together);
+	- Add your project include directories (including Refureku include diretory) as specified [here](#usage)
-	- Update the "mainIncludeDirectory" variable so that it is the path to your main Include directory;
+	- Update the "mainIncludeDirectory" variable so that it is the path to your main Include directory
 3. Compile the library and the generator following these steps:
 	- At the root of the Refureku project, open a terminal
 	- Type:

-> \> mkdir Build
+		-  mkdir Build
-> \> cd Build
+		- cd Build
-> \> cmake -G \<Generator\> -A x64 .\.
+		- cmake -G \<Generator\> -A x64 .\.
->> Most common generators include:
+			> Most common generators include:
->> - Visual Studio 2017	-> cmake -G "Visual Studio 15 2017" -A x64 .\.
+			> - Visual Studio 2017	-> cmake -G "Visual Studio 15 2017" -A x64 .\.
->> - Makefile -> cmake -G "Unix Makefiles" -A x64 .\.
+			> - Makefile -> cmake -G "Unix Makefiles" -A x64 .\.
->> - Ninja
+			> - Ninja
->> - Type cmake -G for more information
+			> - Type cmake -G for more information

-> \> cmake --build . --target RefurekuGenerator Refureku --config Release --parallel 8
+		- cmake --build . --target RefurekuGenerator Refureku --config Release --parallel 4

 4. Link against Refureku.lib, and don't forget to add the Refureku headers directory to your project include directories (Refureku/Library/Include)
 	-  With CMake, it would look like this: